 Application of initial fuel loading (IFL) authorization for Unit 1 of the Lungmen NPP has been submitted to AEC by TPC on Dec.
-31, 2013 and is not yet granted.
-In response to the Fukushima Daiichi accident in 2011, the Taiwan government issued a new nuclear energy policy in the President's remarks at a press conference on November 3, 2011 that no life extension of the three operating NPPs will be granted and the nuclear power will be gradually reduced under three major principles.
-These principles are no power rationing, reasonable electricity price maintained, and pledges to the international community to reduce this nation's carbon emission fulfilled.
+31, 2013.
+In response to the Fukushima Daiichi accident in 2011, the Taiwan government issued a new nuclear energy policy on November 3, 2011 that no life extension of the operating NPPs will be granted and the nuclear power will be gradually reduced.
 The government further announced on April 28, 2014 that the Lungmen NPP units 1 and 2 would be mothballed and whether to operate this NPP in the future or not would be decided by a referendum.
+Based on above reasons, TPC decided not to submit the updated application of initial fuel loading (IFL) to AEC.
 The Lungmen NPP was formally mothballed on July 1, 2015 for a temporary period of 3 years.
+While in November 2016, to replace the original mothball program, TPC submitted a Lungmen plant asset maintenance and management program plan to AEC in March 2017.
+TPC has also updated the asset management program annually in the following years of 2018 and 2019.
+In mid 2018, the TPC also started shipping the fresh nuclear fuel rods stored in Lungmen site back to the U.S. in batches.
+(Note in 2021: The construction permit of Lungmen NPP expired on December 31, 2020.)

 On the other hand, with an intention to make the government structure smaller, an "Amendments to the Law Governing Organization of the Executive Yuan" was passed by the Legislative Yuan (LY) (i.e., the Congress) of Taiwan in January 2010, reducing the legal number of second-tier ministries from 37 to 29.
 Accordingly, a Government Reform Program for the Executive Yuan (EY) started in January 2012.
 In the governmental structure proposed by this reform program, the authority of nuclear regulation is no longer a 2nd tier ministry member of the Cabinet (Executive Yuan), but a 3rd-tier independent organization called the "Nuclear Safety Commission."
-In addition, the "Institute of Nuclear Energy Research (INER)," which is the primary research and development (R&D) organization to technically support the AEC in carrying out the nuclear regulation affairs, will no longer be an affiliated institute to the new nuclear regulatory body.
-To compensate the loss due to the leaving of INER, a task force called the "Nuclear Regulatory Technology Support Center" was formed to give the technical support to the AEC.
-Whether this downgrade in the nuclear regulatory body's level in the governmental structure will affect the efficiency and effectiveness of nuclear regulation is to be seen.
-A draft of "Nuclear Safety Commission Organization Act" approved by the Executive Yuan (EY) on February 21, 2013 was submitted to the Legislative Yuan (LY) on the same day for review and a formal legislative approval is still pending.
+In addition, the "Institute of Nuclear Energy Research (INER)," the primary research and development (R&D) organization to technically support the AEC in carrying out the nuclear regulation affairs, is proposed to be transformed into a non-departmental public bodies, "Longtan Atomic Energy Research Institute (LAERI)," but still remains its affiliation to the new nuclear regulatory body.
+A draft of "Nuclear Safety Commission Organization Act" is reviewed by the Executive Yuan (EY) in 2020.

-In conclusion, Taiwan has demonstrated its fulfillment of the Principles of the Vienna

-Declaration on Nuclear Safety (VDNS), consideration of challenges identified during the 6th review meeting under the CNS, and implementation of lessons learned from the Fukushima Dai-ichi accident through the activities of the AEC and its licensee, the TPC, in all aspects of three domestic operating NPPs.
+In conclusion, Taiwan has demonstrated its fulfillment of the Principles of the Vienna Declaration on Nuclear Safety (VDNS), consideration of challenges identified during the 6^{th} review meeting under the CNS, and implementation of lessons learned from the Fukushima Daiichi accident through the activities of the AEC and its licensee, the TPC, in all aspects of the domestic NPPs.
 Detailed information can be found in the following Articles of this report.